 Start receiving paid survey opportunities in your area of expertise to your email inbox by joining the Curizon community of Physicians and Healthcare Professionals.

 Use our link to Join and you'll also be entered into a drawing for an additional $250 to be awarded to one new registrant referred by Physician on FIRE this month.

 [PoF: Personally, when I was frustrated with MOC and realized I had enough money to retire, I started plotting an escape of my own.
 What I thought would be a full retirement is morphing into more of a career transition into a job with infinitely more flexibility and a lot less stress — blogging.

 It’s not exactly passive income that I’m earning here, but it is what my friend Jillian @ Montana Money Adventures calls passion income.
 What a great term!
 For some of you, working in medicine may truly be passion income, and that’s wonderful.
 Personally, I’ve found something else.

-If you’re interested in learning more about non-clinical jobs and entrepreneurial ventures for physicians, join me in the physician-only Facebook group started by Nisha Mehta, MD — Physician Side Gigs.
+If you’re interested in learning more about non-clinical jobs and entrepreneurial ventures for physicians, join me in the physician-only Facebook group started by Passive Income MD — Passive Income Docs.
 And check out my review of Dr. Cory S. Fawcett’s latest book, Smart Career Alternatives and Retirement for Physicians.]